 How to Set Up Shortcut Commands with Alias in Linux

-Alias is a feature that assigns a short name to a long or frequently used command, allowing the original command to be executed by using just that name.
-It helps improve efficiency by shortening commands you enter repeatedly.
+An alias is a feature that assigns a short name to a long or frequently used command, so that the original command can be executed just by using that name.
+It reduces the amount of typing for commands you enter repeatedly, improving your work efficiency.

 Code

-Write alias followed by name='command'.
-Note that there must be no spaces around the equals sign =.
+Write it after the alias command in the form alias_name='command'.
+Note that there must be no spaces on either side of the equals sign =.

 alias ll='ls -alF'